-Physical Interface: On the RouteAbout Access TW, two serial connectors on the front panel support X.21, V.35, and the EIA232/V.28 physical interfaces, depending on the adapter cable installed (see Table 4).
+Physical Interface: The front panel serial port connectors support the X.21, V.35, EIA232/V.28, EIA422 /EIA449/V.11, and EIA530A physical interfaces, depending on the adapter cable installed (see Table 5).
 The Brouter automatically senses the type of cable installed and provides the appropriate physical interface.

 The WAN interfaces act as DTE.
-The EIA 232 and V.35 interfaces can also serve as DCE through use of appropriate adapter cables.
-The DCE option supports transmit and receive clocks for direct connection to a DTE and as a host connection for SDLC Relay and SDLC-LLC2 conversion.
 NRZ and NRZI encoding are supported, with a maximum frame size of 18,000 bytes.

 V.25bis Switched Circuit Support: The Brouter initiates and accepts switched circuit connections, either on demand, automatically from restart, or on command from the operator.
 Dial backup is also supported, as described below.
+Bandwidth Reservation is supported on V.25bis switched circuits.

 Switched circuit support requires use of a V.25biscompliant synchronous modem, CSU/DSU, or terminal adapter (for ISDN services).
 The data rate is limited by the DCE device and the carrier service used for the serial line.

-Dial Backup: Brouters with serial lines support V.25bis for dial backup.
+Dial Backup: Brouters with multiple serial lines support V.25bis for dial backup.
 Dial backup instructs the secondary serial line to automatically set up a dial up connection to the remote site when the primary line connection is lost.
 Dial backup is supported on PPP and Serial Line Protocol serial lines.

 PPP Data Link: The Point-to-Point (PPP) data link is supported for the IP, IPX (IPXWAN), AppleTalk, DECnet Phase IV protocols, and DECnet/OSI protocols.
 Other protocols are supported if encapsulated within IP.
 IP header compression is supported.
-The RouteAbout Access TW supports the Password Authentication Protocol (PAP).